-Figure 1 shows how code distribution is done: different part of an application are tagged according to the security requirements and the security-level (SL) of each device is evaluated (see Section 5 and [BRKC03]).
-For instance, the signature related operation of an application has to be done in a trusted enough environment.
-Each piece of code receives short-term authorization to access resources (see Section 4).
-For instance, a word processor can call the signature function but a game cannot.
+Figure 1 shows how code distribution is done: different parts of an application are tagged according to the security requirements, and the security level (SL) of each device is evaluated (see Section 5 and [BRKC03]).
+For instance, the signature related operation of an application has to be performed in a trusted enough environment.
+Each piece of code receives a short-term authorization to access resources (see Section 4), like say, a word processor can call the signature function but a game cannot.